 Finally, consider your daily life.
 The best insoles are the ones you’ll actually wear, so they need to fit your shoes and your routine.
 Memory foam insoles typically work best in footwear with removable liners, like athletic shoes, casual sneakers, and work boots.
 This allows you to swap out the flimsy factory insole for something much more supportive.
 Think about the shoes you wear most often and make sure the insole you choose will fit comfortably inside.
 You can use an orthotic finder to see which styles are best suited for your favorite footwear and activities.

-Memory Foam vs. Other Insole Materials
+Memory Foam vs. Other Materials: What's the Difference?

 When you’re looking for foot pain relief, the material of your insole makes all the difference.
 Walking through the drugstore aisle, you’ll see options made from gel, firm plastic, and of course, memory foam.
 Each one offers a different experience, and understanding those differences is key to finding the comfort your feet deserve.
 While some materials focus solely on cushioning and others on rigid correction, the best solutions often blend support with comfort.
 Let's break down how memory foam stacks up against other common insole materials so you can make an informed choice for your foot health.

-Memory Foam vs. Gel
+Memory Foam vs. Gel Insoles

 Think of memory foam as a personalized hug for your feet.
 It’s known for being incredibly soft and responsive, molding to the unique shape of your foot to create a custom-fit feel.
 This contouring action helps distribute pressure evenly across your foot, which is a game-changer for relieving sore spots.
 Gel insoles, on the other hand, are primarily focused on shock absorption.
 They can feel squishy and provide a bouncy cushion, but they don’t offer the same personalized, cradling support as memory foam.
 Aetrex helps to provide the best of both worlds by using a proprietary memory foam that offers superior cushioning while working with a supportive shell to maintain proper alignment.

-Memory Foam vs. Rigid Supports
+Memory Foam vs. Rigid Orthotics

 Rigid supports are on the opposite end of the spectrum.
 Usually made from hard plastic or composite materials, they are designed to provide firm, corrective arch support to control foot motion.
 While they can be effective for certain conditions, they often lack cushioning, which can feel harsh and uncomfortable for everyday wear.
 Generic insoles simply can't address the specific dysfunctions of your unique foot shape.
 This is where Aetrex truly stands out.
 Our orthotics are engineered with a supportive cobra-shaped arch support and are topped with our signature memory foam, giving you the perfect balance of corrective alignment and plush, pressure-relieving comfort.